measurement-kit/measurement-kit/doc/tutorial/unix.md

-In addition to those two options will also tell you how you could take advantage of our cross build system we use for mobile devices to compile the dependency yourself (not recommended, if possible rely on packages installed from your Unix distribution).
+In addition to those two options will also tell you how you could take advantage of our cross build system we use for mobile devices to compile the dependency yourself (not recommended, better relying on your distribution package manager).

 You can pass options to configure to change its behavior.
 To see all available options, run `./configure --help`.
 These are some of the